awesomephant/united-generations-website/research/old-and-new.md

 ![](/assets/uploads/activities-diagram1.jpg)

-I concluded that the eight ecosystems most common among the old and young generations are: Nature, Care of the Body, Exercise, Work, Arts, Spirituality, Farming and Food.
+I concluded that the eight ecosystems most common among the old and young generations are:
+**Nature, Care of the Body, Exercise, Work, Arts, Spirituality, Farming and Food**.